jamesewoo/stardust/README.md

 stardust
 ========

-A collection of ideas associated with elliptic curves.
+A simple math library dealing with abstract algebra.